 No problem.
 Just send the addresses of everyone interested to firstname.lastname@example.org and we’ll work out the details and contact each of you separately.

 You say that people can pass these exams with these videos, even if they don’t study other material.
 Can this be?

-Given that there are seven exams, I don’t believe that studying more content will get most people licensed faster, because every redundant hour you spend studying Building Systems (when you already have a good chance of passing the exam because you’ve already studied a lot) is one less hour that you have to study for the next exam.
+Given that there are seven exams in ARE 4.0, I don’t believe that studying more content will get most people licensed faster, because every redundant hour you spend studying Building Systems (when you already have a good chance of passing the exam because you’ve already studied a lot) is one less hour that you have to study for the next exam.
 So will studying additional content, beyond my videos, make it more likely that you’ll pass this exam?
 Maybe . . . maybe not.
 But for most people, I don’t think that studying additional content will, on average, get them licensed as quickly as going through my course and taking the exam without additional studying.
-It is natural to feel that failing an exam is a setback, but so is spending 50 extra unnecessary hours more than needed studying for an exam.
-In the latter case, you just never receive confirmation of the error because you got the pass from NCARB and didn’t know you overstudied.
+It is natural to feel that failing an exam is a setback, but so is spending 50 extra unnecessary hours more than was needed for one of the exams.
+In the latter case, you just never receive confirmation of the error because you got the pass from NCARB and didn’t know you over-studied.

 I don’t understand the previous paragraph.
 Can you explain it more clearly?

 I think this course allows for the highest likelihood of passing the exam in the least amount of study time.

 Do you really think I should schedule the exam for right after I’m finished with the video?